-Rate limiting can be applied to individual ports or trunks.
+Rate limiting can be applied to individual ports.
 When an interface is configured with this feature, the traffic rate will be monitored by the hardware to verify conformity.
 Non-conforming traffic is dropped.

-Table 88: Rate Limit Commands
+Table 77: Rate Limit Commands

 Command Function Mode rate-limit Configures the maximum input or output rate for an interface IC rate-limit This command defines the rate limit for a specific interface.
-Use this command without specifying a rate to enable rate limiting.
-Use the no form to disable rate limiting.
+Use this command without specifying a rate to restore the default rate.
+Use the no form to restore the default status of disabled.

+Rate Limit Commands

+'''

 rate-limit {input | output} [rate]

-no rate-limit {input | output}
+no rate-limit (input | output)

 input - Input rate for specified interface

 output - Output rate for specified interface

-rate - Maximum value in kbps.
-(Range: 64 - 1,000,000 kbits per second for Gigabit Ethernet ports; 64 - 10,000,000 kbits per second for 10 Gigabit Ethernet ports)
+rate - Maximum value in Kbps.
+(Range: 64-1000000 Kbps)

+'''

 Using both rate limiting and storm control on the same interface may lead to unexpected results.
+For example, suppose broadcast storm control is set to 500 Kbps by the command "switchport broadcast packet-rate 500," and the rate limit is set to 20000 Kbps by the command "rate-limit input 20000" on a Gigabit Ethernet port.
+Since 20000 Kbps is 1/5 of line speed (100 Mbps), the received rate will actually be 100 Kbps, or 1/5 of the 500 Kbps limit set by the storm control command.
 It is therefore not advisable to use both of these commands on the same interface.

 '''

 Console(config)#interface ethernet 1/1

-Console(config-if)#rate-limit input 64
+Console(config-if) #rate-limit input 64

 Console(config-if)#

 '''